Section 20 Examples

 The LAV and Huber methods (centre and right plots) show much less pronounced patterns.
 The residuals are more evenly scattered around zero, indicating that these methods have been less influenced by the outliers.
 This demonstrates one advantage of robust methods: they not only provide better parameter estimates in the presence of outliers, but also produce more reliable residual plots for model diagnostics.

 Figure 20.2: Residuals from non-outlier observations for three methods (left: LSQ; centre: LAV; right: Huber).
-The least squares residuals show a clear pattern due to the influence of the outliers.
+The least squares residuals show a clear trend due to the influence of the outliers.

 20.3 Weight Comparisons